karcass-ts/container/README.md

 # @karcass/container

-Very tiny and simple IoC container used in karcass skeleton
+Very tiny and simple IoC container used in <a href="https://github.com/karcass-ts/karcass">karcass</a> skeleton

 # Installation